Demieno/hy/README.md

 -------

 * Code: https://github.com/hylang/hy
+* Documentation:
-* Docs (latest, for use with bleeding-edge github version): http://hylang.org/
+  * stable, for use with the latest stable release: http://hylang.org/
-* Docs (stable, for use with the PyPI version): http://docs.hylang.org/en/stable/
+  * master, for use with the latest revision on GitHub: http://docs.hylang.org/en/master
 * Quickstart: http://hylang.org/en/latest/quickstart.html
 * Bug reports: We have no bugs!
 Your bugs are your own! (https://github.com/hylang/hy/issues)
 * License: MIT (Expat)